Skip to content

 Test results

-Splunk observed a data ingestion rate of 6 million events per minute at peak, which is 100,000 events per second.
-Because each event is 120 bytes, this indicates a maximum throughput of 10 MB/s.
+At peak, the data ingestion rate reached 6 million events per minute (100,000 events per second).
+With each event measuring 120 bytes, this corresponds to a maximum throughput of 10 MB/s.

-After reducing the shard number from 10 shards to 3 shards, Splunk observed a throughput downgrade of approximately 10%.
+Reducing the shard count from 10 to 3 decreased throughput by about 10%.

-During testing, Splunk observed the following resource usage on the instance:
+During testing, resource usage on the instance was as follows:

 • Normalized CPU usage of approximately 30%